noelbolando/concrete-jungle/README.md

 <h1 align="center">The Concrete Jungle: Embodied Carbon in NYC's Built Environment</h1>

+University of Michigan School for the Environment and Sustainability, Spring 2026

 A dynamic material flow analysis of embodied carbon from concrete in New York City's building sector, evaluating whether New York State's 2025 "Buy Clean Concrete" standard can meaningfully offset upfront emissions as the city continues to grow.

 <p align="center">
   <img width="778" height="624" alt="Screenshot 2026-08-06 at 10 10 30 AM" src="https://github.com/user-attachments/assets/06e7a691-90a7-43c3-8c78-21b5b545452f" /><br/>